-Justine Elliot has been the Federal Labor Member for Richmond on the NSW North Coast since 2004.
-She lives locally near Tweed Heads with her husband Craig and their two children.
+Justine Elliot is the Federal Labor Member for Richmond on the NSW North Coast.
+She lives locally near Tweed Heads with her husband Craig and family – including their beautiful dog Teddy!
 Justine is passionate about the North Coast and is always fighting for a better deal for the people of regional and rural Australia.

 “As your local MP, I’m always fighting for you on the issues that matter to us.
 Let’s keep working together to make our area an even better place to live.”